Get To Grips With HR and Organisational Issues

 Our logo reflects the nature or our work.
 The traditional pyramid organisation shape has been overtaken by a diamond shape as knowledge and other skilled workers form a greater proportion of the staff than in the past.
 Hence, the middle levels contain more individuals.
 While the external lines are relatively easy to fix, managers are faced with the constant challenge of keeping employees focused on the priorities, changing markets etc. That is less clear cut and regrettably it is common to find the internal focus of the organisation has become blurred as represented by the red blurred part in the logo.

-Maintaining focus requires sight of both external and internal matters as customers needs and preferences change so organisations have to adapt their processes etc. to pick up those signals in order to realign internal processes when required.
-That is not just the job of marketing as a key source of feedback is via your drivers, customer service teams and sales force as they encounter regularly the views and wishes of your customers.
+Maintaining focus requires sight of both external and internal matters.
+As customers needs and preferences change, managers have to adapt their processes etc. to pick up those signals in order to realign their internal processes.
+A key source of feedback is via your drivers, customer service teams, carers and sales force as they encounter regularly the views, wishes and gripes of your customers and clients.

-Adaptability is also a requirement and our logo at times will appear to face the right and at other times to face the left.
-Adaptable organisations have a competitive advantage and part of their secret is their ability to select hr management strategies and practices that will reinforce their goals rather than detract from them.
+Adaptability is a key requirement.
+Our logo at times will appear to face to the right and at other times to face to the left.
+Adaptable organisations have a competitive advantage and that includes their ability to select hr management strategies and practices which will reinforce their goals rather than hinder them.

-To e-mail me, please paste the e-mail address below into your e-mail address line.
-This is to help to prevent spam e-mails,
+Alternatively, you may wish to e-mail me, please paste the e-mail address that follows into your e-mail address line. firstname.lastname@example.org